-During treatment you will lie on a treatment couch wearing your mask, which will be attached to the couch.
+During treatment you will lie on a treatment couch wearing a special radiotherapy mask that is attached to the couch.
 The radiographer will take a few minutes making sure you are positioned correctly, then will leave the room.
-They can see and hear you throughout the treatment.
-You can also hear and speak to them.
+Don't worry though, they'll still be able to see and hear you during the treatment and they'll be able to see and hear you too.

 Some radiotherapy machines move around you during treatment; others will look more like a CT scanner.